-The key result illustrated by Figure 5, that, for a particular evolutionary search algorithm, it is easier to find GasNet controllers for the triangle-rectangle task than non-GasNet controllers, tells us that there must be differences in the properties of the two search spaces.
+The key result illustrated by Figure 7, that, for a particular evolutionary search algorithm, it is easier to find GasNet controllers for the triangle-rectangle task than non-GasNet controllers, tells us that there must be differences in the properties of the two search spaces.
 Understanding more about what this difference is may help us gain some valuable insights into the dynamics of artificial evolution and the nature of complex search spaces, as well as understanding more about the potential of GasNets.
-Smith et al. have published a number of papers working towards this goal [21,22,23].
+Smith et al. have published a number of papers working towards this goal [29,30,31].
 The earliest studies in this series applied a whole range of standard search space 'complexity' and 'smoothness' metrics to the two spaces.
-These all failed to predict any difference between the spaces [22].
+These all failed to predict any difference between the spaces [30].
 However, the research revealed a number of likely reasons for this: the spaces both appeared to be highly anisotropic, there is strong evidence for large neutral networks permeating the spaces, and a very large percentage of genotypes have negligible fitness.
 These and other properties combine to make the standard metrics useless for describing the pertinent differences between the spaces.
-Another (probably interrelated) reason is illustrated by the left-hand graphs in Figure 7 which show the median number of generations needed to reach a given fitness level for GasNets and non-GasNets.
+Another (probably interrelated) reason is illustrated by the left-hand graphs in Figure 9 which show the median number of generations needed to reach a given fitness level for GasNets and non-GasNets.
 There is no difference in the two graphs for fitnesses of less than about 0.5.
 Fitnesses greater than this value are extremely unlikely to be found in random samples on which most of the basic metrics are based.
-Hence the focus of the work has shifted to the notion of evolvability and ways to measure it [23].
-Evolvability is related to the ability of an individual or population to generate fit variants [24].
-A useful measure of this is this transmission function which gives the distribution of all possible offspring for a given individual or population [3].
-In the work described here, a variety of mutation operators are used, but no crossover operator is employed.
-This has allowed transmission functions to be approximated through massive sampling of mutated populations saved from many evolutionary runs, so that many levels of initial fitness are represented.
-Smith has devised a number of evolvability metrics based on the transmission function [23].
-The right-hand graphs in Figure 7 show plots of one of these measure (explained in the caption).
-The small, but significant, difference reveals that at higher fitnesses the GasNet space has fewer deleterious mutations than the non-GasNet space.
-This will lead to a larger variety of good solutions in the GasNet populations.
-While this is very likely not to be the whole story, and further investigations of search dynamics are underway, it must aid evolution.
-This discovery means the investigations are starting to bear fruit and we hope to soon have a full explanation of the differences in search performance on the two spaces.
+Hence the focus of the work has shifted to the notion of evolvability and ways to measure it [31].
+Evolvability is related to the ability of an individual or population to generate fit variants [32].
+A useful measure of this is the transmission function which gives the distribution of all possible offspring for a given individual or population [6].